mel-meng/hhnote/workflow/icm/2d_element_to_tin/vibe-coding-the-missing-20-percent.md

 When I used vibe coding to build my tool, the AI didn't write custom algorithms for spatial processing.
 Instead, it orchestrated calls to existing, proven tools—the same geoprocessing functions that Model Builder uses under the hood.

 This is crucial for reliability.
-The heavy lifting—the actual spatial analysis, the coordinate transformations, the geometry operations—still happens in battle-tested libraries.
+The heavy lifting—the actual spatial analysis, the geometry operations—still happens in battle-tested libraries.
 Vibe coding handles everything else:

 - **Parameter management**: Figuring out the right arguments to pass to each tool
 - **Workflow orchestration**: Connecting outputs from one step to inputs of the next